In-House vs Agency PPC: When to Bring Google Ads In-House and Stop Paying Fees for 'Maintenance'

 If you try to leave your agency to switch to this model, they will panic.
 They will try to scare you.
 Here are the three lies they will tell you to keep you paying that monthly fee.

 Lie #1: "The Algorithm changes every day."
 The Truth: It doesn't.
-Google changes the interface often, but the core principles of marketing which right offer, right person, right time do not change.
+Google changes the interface often, but the core principles of marketing which are the right offer, to the right person, at the right time do not change.
 They want you to feel overwhelmed so you feel dependent.

 Lie #2: "You need a full team."
 The Truth: You are paying for their overhead.
 You are paying for their office rent, their sales team, and their ping-pong table.
 For a standard Google Ads account, you need one smart person and one strategic overseer.
 That's it.